Hudl 1 Fix

 WARNING: only perform a factory reset if you really need to.
 This mechanism for getting going again will fail if Tesco ever remove the server.
 You can check if the server is available by pointing a browser at https://device.mobile.tesco.com and if you get any sort of response (e.g. A privacy error from your browser) then the server is stil there.
 If your browser reports that the server is unavailable then think again before resetting.
 I can also conceive of other ways that setting the time into the past may cause problems with completing setup.
 If this method does fail in the future then you can try installing custom firmware: see Option 2.

-If you don't have access to the Settings app for any reason, then you can rest by entering the recovery program as follows: Power off the device and (with no USB cable connected to the device) then hold down the Vol+ button and press the Power button for about 5 seconds.
+If you don't have access to the Settings app for any reason, then you can reset by entering the recovery program as follows: Power off the device and (with no USB cable connected to the device) then hold down the Vol+ button and press the Power button for about 5 seconds.
 If you've done this right then you'll see the recovery menu.
 Use the volume buttons to move up and down the list of options until the 'Wipe data/factory reset' option is highlighted, and the press the Power button to select that option.
 On the next menu select 'yes -- wipe all user data'.
 Once that has completed select 'reboot system now' to re-start the device.

 Once you have performed a factory reset and re-started the device the setup wizard will automatically start.
 Booting may take somewhat longer than normal as the device finishes the reset process.
 Go to Step 2.